viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 - (1, 1): each class is taught by one and only one professor

 # Existence Dependence
-- An entity represents a real-world object in a database.
 - Entity is <span class="blue-text">strong</span> or <span class="blue-text">weak</span> depends on whether the entity can exist independently or not.
 - A strong (regular) entity can exist apart from all of its related entities, it is <span class="blue-text">existence-independent</span>
 - A weak entity is <span class="blue-text">existence-dependent</span> on another related entity occurrence.
 That is, it need a mandatory foreign key.